IAIK/LVI-NULLify/README.md

 The total install time should be around 1h-2h.

 # 1 Compiler
-To build the compiler for LVI-NULLify, install the prerequisites for llvm (e.g. cmake and ninja-build) and run
+To build the compiler for LVI-NULLify, install the prerequisites for llvm (e.g. cmake and ninja-build) and the symphony library
+`apt install coinor-libsymphony-dev`
+and run
 `./build.sh`
 inside the `compiler` folder.

 If the build fails or hangs (e.g. not enough ram), you can try to restart with `ninja clang` in the `llvm11/build` directory.